Professor of Philosophy

-Rachell Powell, PhD JD MS (formerly “Russell”) is an Associate Professor in the Department of Philosophy at Boston University.
-Pronouns: she/her/hers
+Rachell Powell, PhD JD MS (formerly “Russell”) is a Professor in the Department of Philosophy at Boston University.

 Research Areas: philosophy of biology; philosophy of medicine; bioethics; philosophy of psychology; legal and political philosophy

 Click here for a copy of her C.V.